 The Research Unit Production and Consumption Systems analyses and evaluates production and consumption structures from the perspective of resource efficiency and sustainability.

-The aim of the research is to evaluate social changes for an eight-ton society and to design 1.5-degree lifestyles.
+The aim of the research is to evaluate social changes for a climate-neutral and resource light society and to design 1.5-degree lifestyles.
 By using sustainability and resource assessment, it supports change in companies and households to enable sustainable production and consumption systems.
 In addition, it aims to make a quantifiable contribution to the Sustainable Development Goals (SDGs) and to anchor the resource-light society in politics.

 The Research Unit Production and Consumption Systems studies transformation approaches in companies (production perspective) and households (consumption perspective) as well as their link to resource-light and sustainable product-service systems.
 Using methods of sustainability and resource assessment, the researchers identify social, economic, and ecological hotspots (strengths and weaknesses).
 This allows for the identification of socio-technical potentials in value chains (production and consumption systems).
 By translating the results into scenarios, the researchers are also able develop and specify roadmaps that lead to achieving their objectives.